 Barn Quilt Painting Tips:

 - Don’t be stingy with the paint.
 This board was so rough (and sucked up paint like crazy) that I found it best to slap on massive amounts of paint

 - If you use rough plywood – buy some cheap chip brushes.
 You’ll mangle them trying to get the paint in all the cracks

 - Step back – you’ll drive yourself nuts trying to make the lines perfect.
 Step back 3 feet, if it looks straight leave it alone!

 - Keep it simple!
-Large block of color work best at long distances
+Large blocks of color work best at long distances

 - Don’t worry about spills.
 They are easy to cover up with a few dabs of paint